 The next few months provide a last chance before Canada accedes to the Patent Law Treaty on October 30, 2019.
 The existing requirements for late entry are relatively hassle free and the cost is quite modest.

 What a Difference a Day Makes

 Suppose today is October 29, 2019, as illustrated in the above example.
-Under the current Patent Rules applicable on October 29, 2019, a PCT application having a priority date of April 29, 2016 could enter national phase in Canada as of right up to October 29, 2019 with a late entry fee of CAD $200 (i.e., up to 42 months from the priority date).
+Under the current Patent Rules applicable on October 29, 2019, a PCT application having a filing date of October 29, 2019 or earlier could enter national phase in Canada as of right with a late entry fee of CAD $200, up to 42 months from the priority date.